Richard Joseph Neutra

 Photo courtesy of San Diego History Center

 A central figure to the expression of 20th century modernism in California, Richard Neutra’s designs were celebrated internationally through the photography of Julius Shulman.
-His five projects in San Diego County include Marshall Residence (1952), Van Sicklin Residence (1952), Airman Memorial Chapel (1957), Oxley Residence (1958) and Dr. Robert E. Bond Residence (1960).
+His five projects in San Diego County include Marshall Residence (1952), Van Sicklen Residence (1952), Airman Memorial Chapel (1957), Oxley Residence (1958) and Dr. Robert E. Bond Residence (1960).

 Photo courtesy of San Diego History Center